Demond98/AsyncBatchAlgTest/README.md

 ## Legends

-RangeCount : Value of the 'RangeCount' parameter
+N          : Count of tasks
-BatchSize  : Value of the 'BatchSize' parameter
+P          : Max degree of parallelism
 Mean       : Arithmetic mean of all measurements
 Error      : Half of 99.9% confidence interval
 StdDev     : Standard deviation of all measurements